 The Final step – Substitution of Energy

-How we factor in alcohol is simple.
+How we factor in alcohol is actually very simple.
 Our bodies primary energy source is glucose.
 We also have a requirement for fats for specific functions within the body.
 However, even if we choose to consume zero carbohydrates, or if we are in a state of starvation, we are still able to produce glucose for essential tasks through a process known as gluconeogenesis, using other metabolites such as amino acids and by products of fatty acid metabolism.
 In extreme circumstances like starvation, our brain is also able to regulate using ketones as a fuel source.
 Knowing this information means we can substitute macronutrients, and the most obvious choice is carbohydrate, since there isn’t a need, unlike the need for protein or fat.

 Substituting Carbohydrate out for Alcohol